 But today (September 1, 2007) is a special moment in the FOSS (Free and Open Source Software) history of Nepal because today Brihaspati Vidya Sadan (BVS), Naxal, a reputed school in the capital got Linux installed in the PCs in its computer Lab.
 I was lucky this time too.
 I was part of this historic moment as well.

+The computers didn't have cdrom so the installation method preferred was Net-Boot.
+Shishir dai configured his laptop for DHCP (Dynamic Host Communication Protocol) and TFTP (Trivial File Transfer Protocol).
 And made the Ubuntu available on his apache server.
 While, Ujjwal helped debug the errors that occured, we (me and my classmates along with a junior Kulchandra) looked at the installation in the PCs.
 The computers, hence, were ready to install Ubuntu from Network.
 And now Linux co-exist on the PCs with MS-Windows.
 Though, some additional packages still need to be installed which will soon be done, the greatest achievement is at least students have something to start with and know that much exist beyond Windows.

 For the qbasic programming (that is a part of the curriculum for computers), we will we installing dosbox and wine.
 Besides, we will have bluefish editor, gcompris suite and other stuffs.